 Those are just some of the demeaning messages imposed onto genders by society today.
 Why are specific traits associated with specific genders?
 “Gender” is an abstract concept—there is not a correct definition for it and the devaluation of people deemed “not fit” for societal norms is unacceptable.

 People should be free to express themselves however they feel fit.
 Telling a person that they do not align with the standards associated with their gender identity is disrespectful to them, as everyone is naturally given the right to portray themselves as whoever they want to be.
 Belittling somebody only due to them being too “unmasculine” or “unfeminine” is atrocious.

 Sure, some may say that gender roles can complement each other to form a whole, but I beg to differ.
-The idea of individual traits characterized into different genders creates a barrier that separates people from each other.
-If men are constantly expected to be the breadwinner of the family and women are constantly expected to be a stay-at-home wife, then what is to be made of the people that do not adhere to that criterion?
+The idea of individual traits characterized by different genders creates a barrier that separates people from each other.
+If men are constantly expected to be the breadwinner of the family and women are constantly expected to be stay-at-home wives, then what is to be made of the people that do not adhere to that criterion?

 What about the dedicated females that strive to work in order to put food on the table for dinner?
 What about the single dads that have to stay home in order to provide for their kids when their mom is not around?
 There are so many exceptions to this so-called “traditional” way of thinking that it should not be accepted as being traditional anymore.
 Asserting these beliefs will only take away from people’s happiness and not change their roots, so it is completely unnecessary.

 All things considered, the world needs to learn how to embrace individuals as who they are.
 Gender stereotypes should not refrain people from being confident, and anyone that tries to undermine someone due to their unique way of living life is insensitive.
 After all, with stereotypes and notions removed, we are all the same: human.